 This is also true of Idaho (an average monthly allowance of $297.68 and an average utilization rate of 84 percent), Oregon (an average monthly allowance of $312.55 and an average utilization rate of 83 percent), and Missouri (an average monthly allowance of $313.33 and an average utilization rate of 86 percent).

 On the other end of the spectrum, states with higher average monthly allowances had lower average utilization rates: West Virginia had an average monthly allowance of $648.48 and an average utilization rate of 76 percent, Michigan had an average monthly allowance of $535.87 and an average utilization rate of 76 percent, and Arizona had an average monthly allowance of $477.61 and an average utilization rate of 60 percent.

 Geography played a significant role in determining whether a business offered a QSEHRA, how much a business gave in monthly allowances, and how employees used their benefit.

-Check out more state-specific information in PeopleKeep’s QSEHRA state-by-state guide, and be sure to download The QSEHRA: Annual Report 2018.
-You can also join us for a webinar in which we’ll review the report’s findings and discuss how you can apply them.
+Check out more state-specific information in the PeopleKeep QSEHRA state-by-state guide, and be sure to download The QSEHRA: Annual Report 2018.
+You can also check out our 2018 annual report webinar on demand.
+In the webinar, we review the report’s findings and discuss how you can apply them.